 Tendulkar lofts the ball towards long-off and is caught by Dale Steyn.
 The replays are called for.
 The first replay from the stump camera is inconclusive if the bowler overstepped.
 The second replay from midwicket suggests that the bowler’s foot is on the line and not behind the line.
 You can hear commentator Pommie Mbangwa surprised and saying, “Ohh, hold on…” From a third angle it’s evident that its not a no-ball looked, but what you can clearly see Tendulkar at the non- striker’s end (see photo) and not Ambati Rayadu!

 The question is not whether it was a no-ball or not.
 In fact, that is secondary.
-The biggest question raised is about the broadcasters and the third umpire.
+The biggest question raised is about those handling the footage of the game and the third umpire.
 It looks as if the wrong replay was shown.
 The third umpire would naturally look at the line and not consider the background, as he has to decide whether the bowler overstepped or not.
 However, shouldn’t the third umpire also exercise due care while making such decisions?

 This dismissal has raised more than a question and somebody has to answer them.
-It’s imperative that the broadcaster has to provide the correct footage.
+It’s imperative that the team handling the feeds has to provide the correct footage.
 However, should that not be the case, the third umpire has to be duly empowered.

 (Nishad Pai Vaidya, a 20-year-old law student, is a club and college-level cricketer.
 His teachers always complain, “He knows the stats and facts of cricket more than the subjects we teach him.”)

 Play Fantasy Cricket & Win